Chase (band): 1972–1974: Decline and re-emergence

 Chase released their second album, Ennea, in March 1972; the album's title is the Greek word for nine, a reference to the nine band members.
 The original line-up changed midway through the recording sessions, with Gary Smith taking over on drums and G. G. Shinn replacing Terry Richards on lead vocals.
 Although the first Chase album sold nearly 400,000 copies, Ennea was not as well received by the public.
 A single, "So Many People", received some radio play.

 Following an extended hiatus, Chase re-emerged early in 1974 with the release of Pure Music, their third album.
 Featuring a new line-up, yet keeping the four-trumpet section headed by Bill Chase, the group moved further from the rock idiom, and became more focused on jazz.
 Some of the songs were written by Jim Peterik of the Ides of March, who also sings on the album, along with singer and bassist Dartanyan Brown.

 1974–present: Plane crash and later years

 Chase's work on a fourth studio album in mid-1974 came to an end on August 9, 1974.
 While en route to a scheduled performance at the Jackson County Fair in Minnesota, Bill Chase died at the age of 39 in the plane crash of a chartered twin-engine Piper Twin Comanche in Jackson, Minnesota.
 Also killed, along with the pilot and a female companion, were keyboardist Wally Yohn, drummer Walter Clark, and guitarist John Emma.

-In 1977 a Chase tribute band (composed primarily of the original line-up, and an added Walt Johnson) recorded an album entitled Watch Closely Now.

-In 2014, Chase was inducted into the Iowa Rock 'n' Roll Hall of Fame.